Guanajuato Hotels in the Historic Center, Mexico

 Boutique Hotel Casa del Rector swimming pool

-One of the top hotels in the center of Guanajuato City in Mexico, Casa del RectorThe owners did a terrific job in restoring the old rectory building to glory while also expanding upward in the back to add modern guest rooms, a swimming pool, and a roof bar.
+The owners did a terrific job in restoring the old rectory building to glory while also expanding upward in the back to add modern guest rooms, the swimming pool pictured above, and a roof bar.
 A glass elevator takes you to the top.
 When the 13 rooms are close to full or there’s something going on in town, there are two restaurants and an additional courtyard bar open as well.
 This being an eternal spring climate in the highlands, you can sit outside all year.

 La Casona de Don Lucas

-Situated right on the main street winding through the city and on the plaza in front of the landmark Basilica church, this hotel is a bit more modest, but is a nice step up from the numerous budget inns nearby.
+Situated right on the main street winding through the city and on the plaza in front of the landmark Basilica church, this hotel is a bit more modest, but it is a nice step up from the numerous budget inns nearby.

 In a building that’s a century and a half old, rooms here are quirky, large, and full of character.
 Most are suites with a separate kitchenette and dining area, while the best is a 2nd-floor suite with a loft bedroom and the view you see at the top of this post.
-Rooms on the upper floors are also preferable for their high beamed ceilings and bigger windows.
+Rooms on the upper floors are also preferable for their high-beamed ceilings and bigger windows.

-The furniture is eclectic and the shower spaces are kind of tight, but there’s plenty of room and sitting areas.
+The furniture is eclectic, and the shower spaces are kind of tight, but there’s plenty of room and sitting areas.
 As with all Mexican hotels in this region, there’s no charge for Wi-Fi.

 Hotel San Diego in Guanajuato